named-data/ndn-cxx/docs/code-style.rst

         [&capture1, capture2] (T1 arg1, T2 arg2) { statement; }

-    No-op can be written in a more compact form:
+    A no-op lambda can be written in a more compact form:

     .. code-block:: c++